 - Coordinate "Red Team" Review

 Large proposals are required to undergo "Red Team" review.
 A "Red Team" is an independent group of experts (or senior faculty) that reviews the final draft for: scientific merit; completeness and persuasiveness; and how properly it is weighted to the sponsor's evaulation critieria.
-ORD will work with the PI to identify and invite internal and/or external reviewers, provide honorarium, and facilitate the review process.
+Research Development will work with the PI to identify and invite internal and/or external reviewers, provide honorarium, and facilitate the review process.
 A final draft should be submitted to the "Red Team" no later than 3 weeks before the sponsor's deadline.

 - Support Site Visit

 Research Development assists faculty in the preparation and organization of site visits.
 This includes setting up facilities, refreshments, handouts, AV equipment, agendas, and organizing a “mock” site visit rehearsal.
 For reverse site visits, Research Development helps faculty prepare "white papers", presentations, and setup meetings with federal agencies in coordination with Government Relations.